FabrizioBrancati/Queuer/README.md

 Features
 ========

-Queuer is a queue manager, build on top of [OperationQueue](https://developer.apple.com/documentation/foundation/operationqueue) and [Dispatch](https://developer.apple.com/documentation/dispatch) (AKA GCD).<br>
+Queuer is a queue manager, build on top of [OperationQueue](https://developer.apple.com/documentation/foundation/operationqueue) and [Dispatch](https://developer.apple.com/documentation/dispatch) (aka GCD).<br>
 It allows you to create any synchronous and asynchronous task easily, with just a few lines.

 Here is the list of all the features: